libscie/api/CONTRIBUTING.md

 Feature requests and bug reports can be submitted through [GitHub issues](https://github.com/p2pcommons/sdk-js/issues).
 If the request concerns a proposal for a change to the module specifications, please submit it to our [specs repo](https://github.com/p2pcommons/specs/issues).

-Templates are offered for feature requests and bug reports.
-These are not mandatory, but preferred.
+We offer templates for feature requests and bug reports.

 ### Security vulnerabilities